krishgoel20/Registration-App/README.md

 It is a lock file which keeps track of exact dependency versions.

 ### 6. package.json
-This file define the project's dependencies and scripts for running, building, and testing the app.
+This file defines the project's dependencies and scripts for running, building, and testing the app.

 ## Database Implementation